-What is solo polyamory
+What is solo polyamory?

-So what’s the difference?
+Relationship anarchy vs solo polyamory: what’s the difference?

-When it comes to relationship anarchy vs solo polyamory, one of the biggest differences is that relationship anarchy is not polyamory.
+When it comes to relationship anarchy vs solo polyamory, one of the most significant differences is that relationship anarchy is not polyamory.
 While it’s often associated with the world of non-monogamy, it is possible to be a relationship anarchist if you’re only interested in having one romantic/sexual partner.

 Can you be a solo poly relationship anarchist?

-So for me, I identify as solo poly because it helps to clarify that I’m not looking for a primary or nesting partner.
-In addition to this, I also follow the principles of relationship anarchy in my overall life and will sometimes opt to prioritise the needs of my friends, flatmates or family over those of my romantic partners because all of these people are equally important to me.
+So for me, I identify as solo polyam because it clarifies that I’m not looking for a nesting partner.
+In addition, I often follow the principles of relationship anarchy in my overall life.
+I will sometimes opt to prioritise the needs of my friends, flatmates or family over those of my romantic partners because all of these people are equally important to me.

-Affiliate Disclosure: This blog has affiliate links for Amazon Associates LTD. This means I may earn a small commission if you click-through and makes a purchase.
+Affiliate Disclosure: This blog may contain affiliate links, which means I may earn a small commission if you click on a link and make a purchase.
+By clicking on an affiliate link, you accept that third-party cookies will be set (so that they can link the reason for your purchase to my blog).
 All my recommendations are genuine and are in no way influenced by any advertiser or commercial initiative.
-By clicking on an affiliate link, you accept that third-party cookies will be set (so that they can link the reason for your purchase to my blog).